Ajstros/CovidDataUST/README.md

 # CovidDataUST
-A web scraping program for the covid data at the University of St. Thomas
+Scrape and plot the COVID new case data at the University of St. Thomas.